 I have a storage room in my unfinished basement where all the holiday decor lives.
 The tree boxes fit nicely on the shelves, and it’s easy to stack the bins against the walls.

 The only other major decorations I have are for fall…I am not quite as organized with those, but I do use the same basic methods.

-Though I need to find a big garbage bag for the signs, and make my children stop getting into the costume box!
+I definitely need to find a better solution for the signs, and make my children stop getting into the costume box!
 (Do yours do that?)

 Even though taking down the holiday is nowhere near as fun as putting it up, this method helps it go a little more smoothly for me.
 But where it REALLY helps is next year, when I’m putting it all back up again.

 Since I put up the family room tree before Thanksgiving this year, it was super easy to find exactly what I needed without having to dig through 5 or 6 bins to find it all.
-And since I generally take three days or so to get Christmas all put up, I could do it more systematically instead of opening a bin and being completely surprised by its contents.
+Since I generally take three days or so to get Christmas all put up, I can do it more systematically instead of opening a bin and being completely surprised by its contents.

 That is the benefit of organization!